Take a 1-min quiz to get training plan Male Female

 • Abs

-Maintain Motivation To Train 6 Days A Week
+Maintain Motivation to Train 6 Days a Week

-Make Physical Fitness A Part Of Your Everyday Routine
+Make Physical Fitness a Part of Your Everyday Routine

 Many people do their workout at a certain time because they feel like they should, not because it’s the best time for them to give 100% of their effort.
-Verify your schedule to make sure you have enough time between work and family duties to get an effective workout so that you can maintain motivation.
+Verify your schedule to make sure you have enough time between work and family duties to get an effective workout so you can maintain your motivation.

 Vary Your Routine